Open Editor →

 Storage Quotas & Atomic Rollback

-Because dependencies are physical files on your persistent disk, they count toward your account's storage quota (100MB for Free, 1GB for Pro).
+Because dependencies are physical files on your persistent disk, they count toward your account's storage quota (512MB).
 Libraries containing heavy C-binaries (like tensorflow or pytorch) can be hundreds of megabytes in size.

 To prevent a massive installation from corrupting your project or locking your account due to quota limits, Python Online employs an Atomic Rollback safety net: